-- The TSF shall be designed and implemented in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced: Loader Limited availability Policy. - 172 SFP 5: Loader Limited availability Policy - The TSF prevents deploying the Loader functionality after TOE Delivery to final user (phase 7 / USER configuration).
+- The TSF shall be designed and implemented in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced: Loader Limited availability Policy. - 182 SFP 5: Loader Limited availability Policy - The TSF prevents deploying the Loader functionality after blocking of the loader.